Dawnie: Australia's Oldest Public Pool Is Finally Getting An Upgrade

 Save the Dawnie!
 If you're an inner west local you may have heard this war cry around town.
-It's all to do with the gorgeous, historic salt water baths situated on a harbour peninsula at Elkington Park in Balmain.
-Up until yesterday, the heritage-listed Dawn Fraser Baths were in danger of closure due to a battle between Inner West councillors over the urgent repairs.
-The pool, renamed in the 1960s after local Olympic champion Dawn Fraser, who learnt to swim there, needed around $6.7 million in repairs, such as raising the boardwalk and pavilions to overcome sea level rises.
+It's all to do with the gorgeous, historic saltwater baths situated on a harbour peninsula at Elkington Park in Balmain.
+Until recently, the heritage-listed Dawn Fraser Baths were in danger of closure due to a battle between Inner West councillors over the urgent repairs.
+The pool, renamed in the 1960s after local Olympic champion Dawn Fraser, who learnt to swim there, needs around $6.7 million in repairs, such as raising the boardwalk and pavilions to overcome sea level rises.

 The Dawn Fraser Baths feature a tidal saltwater pool and are home to Australia’s oldest swimming club.
 Built in the 1880s, the Baths are Australia's oldest existing public pool.